brandontnavarrete/SBA-Loan-Approval/README.md

 ## 🎈 Usage

-In a full devloped project and a better implemented GUI, A bank would use this model as an underlying evaluation to determine if an applicant is a safe investment.
-As a financial loan officer / advisor, this gives model gives them a new tool or safety net to keep a banks saftey score managed properly.
+In a fully developed project with a better-implemented GUI, a bank would use this model as an underlying evaluation to determine if an applicant is a safe investment.
+As a financial loan officer/advisor, this model gives them a new tool or safety net to keep a bank's safety score managed properly.

 ## ⚒️ Built With